Naki93/Spacia/README.md

 One of the main challenges I faced was making it **mobile responsive**.
 At first, increasing the margin caused overflow issues on smaller screens, but I learned how to fix that with media queries and better sizing.

+Another challenge was customizing the look of the sliders.
+By default, they showed up in a light blue color in the browser, and I had to figure out how to style both the track and the thumb using special CSS pseudo-elements

 ### How to Use

 1. Open the app in your browser.